 (j) To climb Everest is to join a very select group.

 In this use, the to verb simply spells out in more detail what the subject of the verb represents: the sentence is of the kind that is considered in detail in the post 117.
-Saying More Precisely What You Mean.
+Saying More Precisely What is Meant.
 The previously-considered uses of BE + to for naming a purpose, function or means are really just subdivisions of this wider category.
 The subject of the verb needs only to stand for an action of a very general kind, like this:

 (k) The prize is to meet a famous actor.

 In general usage, the word prize does not necessarily represent an action, but it can – and it does so here.
 The to verb specifies the action that the prize is.
 Other very general action-indicating nouns that a to verb could specify include challenge, effect, next step, outcome, possibility, problem, procedure and task.
 In contrast, meeting in (f) is a less general action, and armies in (g) is not an action at all.